benstraw/benstrawbridge.com/content/posts/hugo_partials.md

 date = 2024-01-12T11:22:17-08:00
 # draft = true
-description = "Hugo helpers will help your hugo, make a great hugo!" category = "web development" tags = ["hugo","partials","images","responsive"]
+description = "Hugo helpers will help your hugo, make a great hugo!"
+# category = "web development"
+tags = [
+  "Hugo",
+  "partials",
+  "image processing",
+  "alerts",
+  "responsive",
+  "web development"
+]
 +++

 Here are some useful partials I use in this theme.